socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

   * Describe your question or issue
   * Share relevant context about the issue, including links, screenshots and specific steps taken

-## Todos on this page
-[ ] Update the JSON objects in the examples section

-[x] Finalize the row id

-[x] Look at the row id from a security model perspective.
-Can I as a vendor accidentially (or purposefully manipulate someone elses data?)?
-I think that the answer right now is "Yes!"

-[ ] Put it on dev.socrata.com (?)

-[ ] Finalize the county stuff

-[x] Remove information from the message that's not needed.